bbc/gel/src/components/external-links.md

 ---
 title: External Links
-summary: When we link to content, it’s important to differentiate between internal and external links so our audience knows exactly what to expect.
+summary: When we link to content, it's important to differentiate between internal and external links so our audience knows exactly what to expect.
 External links direct people outside of the BBC domain, and are clearly indicated with an icon.
 version: 0.1.0
 published: true
 accessibility: true
 linkback: https://www.bbc.co.uk/gel/guidelines/external-linking
-includecss: gelui.css
 ---

 ## Introduction